Roasted Pumpkin Bisque is made with a fresh sugar pumpkin. It’s served with an (optional, but delicious) Mushroom Gruyere Crostini.

 How to make Roasted Pumpkin Bisque:

-It’s definitely a gourmet, restaurant-style recipe.
+This roasted pumpkin bisque is definitely a gourmet, restaurant-style recipe.
 It would be perfect for a dinner party.

 If you’re looking for more great soup recipes, you might also enjoy my Easy Lentil Soup or this Cozy Pasta Parmesan Soup.
 Bean and Sausage Soup and Best Clam Chowder are also soup recipes that are worth trying!